omerap12/enhancements/keps/sig-autoscaling/5053-hpa-fallback/README.md

 We expect no non-infra related flakes in the last month as a GA graduation criteria.
 -->

-Will the follow [e2e autoscaling tests]:

-- Failure of retrieving metrics over the threshold scales the resource with the configured replicas
+The following [e2e autoscaling tests] will be added:

+- External metric failure triggers fallback after threshold is reached
-- Success in retrieving metrics should reset the `ConsecutiveMetricRetrievalFailureCount` in the `HorizontalPodAutoscalerStatus`
+- Success in retrieving external metric resets the failure count
-- When `fallback` is not set the resource should not scale when failing to retrieve metrics

-[e2e autoscaling tests]: https://github.com/kubernetes/kubernetes/tree/master/test/e2e/autoscaling
+- HPA continues using other healthy metrics while one is in fallback
+- Fallback respects HPA min/max replica constraints
+- Status correctly reflects which metrics are in fallback state

 ### Graduation Criteria